Arezim/canvas-dl/README.md

 # canvas-dl

-A user-friendly CLI to download files from UVA Canvas courses, with token management, course selection, robust downloading, and automatic PDF merging.
+A user-friendly CLI to download files from UVA Canvas courses, with token management, course selection, and robust downloading.

 ## Install